Essential Works

 Here is a selection of work that emerged from the heart of the multiple pandemics:

-¨LIVE ART¨ IN THE VIRTUAL REALM:
+LIVE ART IN THE VIRTUAL REALM:

 Zoom performance by Micha Espinosa, (2021)

-¨THE MEX FILES¨ WEEKLY RADIO BROADCASTS:
+¨THE MEX FILES¨ WEEKLY RADIO PODCASTS:

-In mid 2020, Gómez-Peña and La Pocha Nostra created a ¨Media Barrio Station.¨ They began to create, record and present “Gómez-Peña’s Mex Files: Audio Art & Strange Poetry from the US/Mexico Border” in collaboration with Lumpen Radio and Public Media Institute (Chicago), and Radio Nopal (Mexico City).
-The ongoing weekly podcast offers multilingual live radio and archival audio programs that address “the multiple pandemics of racism, sexism, xenophobia and neo-colonialism on steroids in the Trump Era.”
-This series presents samples of Gómez-Peña’s previous audio artwork (1980–2015) as well as newly created and recorded material about the times and lock-down.
+In mid 2020, Gómez-Peña and La Pocha Nostra created a ¨Media Barrio Station to outlive confinement.¨ They began to record and present a weekly podcast titled “Gómez-Peña’s Mex Files: Audio Art & Strange Poetry from the US/Mexico Border” in collaboration with Lumpen Radio and Public Media Institute (Chicago), and Radio Nopal (Mexico City).
+The series presents re-mixes of Gómez-Peña’s previous audio artwork (1980–2015) as well as newly created and recorded material about our times.

 The Mex Files shows available online here